AIMC-Spec: A Benchmark Dataset for Automatic Intrapulse Modulation Classification under Variable Noise Conditions: Data Set Properties

 \section{Data Set Properties}

-AIMC-Spec is divided into 13 SNR levels, each containing 33 intrapulse modulations with 1{,}000 signals per modulation.
+AIMC-Spec is divided into 5 SNR levels, each containing 30 intrapulse modulations with 1{,}000 testing signals and 100{,}000 training per modulation.
 Signals were generated via a Python script that automatically selected parameters relevant to each modulation type.
 This section outlines the key dataset attributes, including signal configurations, noise conditions, modulation types, and file organization.